jacksonianrtaylor/movie_rec_proj/README.md

 About the notebook:

-How to skip cells to save runtime:
+-How to skip cells to save runtime:

 results and custom inputs:

-Question: should constcutedData be included in git repo if it is small enough
+Question: should constcutedData be included in git repo if it is small enough???